sizovs/sizovs.github.io/_posts/2020-11-03-fear-of-becoming-a-manager.md

 Then I told myself: “it’s better me than Bill.”

-Six months was the “probation period,” I gave myself before making the final commitment.
+Six months was the “probation period” I gave myself before making the final commitment.
 Treating the role switch as a temporary experiment, not a permanent career change, made me feel safer.
 In only six months, I have formed my opinion about management, gained some practical, CV-boosting super skills, and invaluable life experience.
 So, what seemed like a bad idea in theory, turned out an existing and life-changing journey in practice.
 I fell in love with management and even started [teaching](/about/#courses) the basics of good management to developers.

 ### Management is compatible with coding